Allan Herschell Company

-The Allan Herschell Company specialized in the creation of amusement rides, particularly carousels and roller coasters.
+The Allan Herschell Company was a company that specialized in the creation of amusement rides, particularly carousels and roller coasters.
 The company manufactured portable machines that could be used by traveling carnival operators.
-It was started in 1915 in the town of North Tonawanda, just outside Buffalo, New York, USA.
+It was started in 1915 in the town of North Tonawanda, just outside Buffalo, New York, United States.

 History

-Previous companies
+Armitage–Herschell Company

-Herschell, with James Armitage, created the Armitage Herschell Company in 1873.
-In 1883, his son William traveled to London to meet former Limonaire Frères employee Eugene de Kleist.
-Backed by Armitage Herschell, in 1888, de Kleist set up band-organ production in North Tonawanda, founding the North Tonawanda Barrel Organ Factory.
+Scottish immigrant Allan Herschell, with James Armitage, created the Armitage–Herschell Company in 1872.
+Originally an iron foundry, it branched out into hand-carved wooden carousels in 1883.
+That same year, Herschell's son William traveled to London to meet former Limonaire Frères employee Eugene de Kleist.
+Backed by Armitage–Herschell, in 1888, de Kleist set up band-organ production in North Tonawanda, founding the North Tonawanda Barrel Organ Factory.
 The company produced a range of barrel-organ based products, suited for all ranges of fairground attraction.

-Armitage Herschell remained in operation until the early 1900s.
-The company carved many portable carousels, made simple in style.
+Armitage–Herschell carved many portable carousels, made in the simple "country fair" style.
 Surviving steam riding galleries are located in Mississippi and Maine.
 In 1901, Herschell left the company due to financial complications, thus allowing de Kliest to buy the pair out, and seek new investment from his association with Rudolph Wurlitzer.
+Armitage–Herschell declared bankruptcy and went out-of-business in 1903.

+Herschell–Spillman Company (later Spillman Engineering Company)

-Herschell created the Herschell Spillman Company with his in-laws, the Spillmans.
-Herschell Spillman started out creating and carving carousels in a traditional style, but later branching out to create larger park machines, such as elaborate carousels with many types of animals.
-Surviving carousels can be found in California, Michigan, and Maryland.
+Herschell created the Herschell–Spillman Company in 1901 with his in-laws, the Spillmans.
+After Armitage–Herschell declared bankruptcy in 1903, Herschell–Spillman bought its assets.
+Herschell–Spillman started out creating and carving carousels in the basic "country fair" style, but later branched out to larger park machines, such as elaborate carousels with many types of animals.
+Surviving carousels can be found in California, Michigan, Maryland, and the Herschell–Spillman Noah's Ark Carousel in Portland, Oregon.
+Herschell–Spillman also constructed engines for the Curtiss Aeroplane and Motor Company and the Daniels Motor Company.
 The Herschell–Spillman Motor Company Complex at North Tonawanda was listed on the National Register of Historic Places in 2013.
+Herschell retired from the company due to declining health in 1911.

-The company later dropped Herschell's name and was known as the Spillman Engineering Company.
-The company continued to make the same style of carousels, though later it focused more on horses with a few menagerie-styled machines.
+The company dropped Herschell's name in 1916 and became known as the Spillman Engineering Company.
+It continued to make the same style of carousels, though later it focused more on horses with a few menagerie-styled machines.
 Surviving carousels can be seen in North Carolina and the Strong National Museum of Play in Rochester, New York.
+It went out-of-business in 1945 when it was bought out by the Allan Herschell Company.